-At the age of 16, I was gifted one of Japan’s most successful novels, No Longer Human by Osamu Dazai.
+At the age of 16, I was gifted one of Japan’s most successful novels, Osamu Dazai’s No Longer Human by a family member.
 Its unabashed angst, explored in beautiful prose, allowed me to embody my adolescent frustrations with utter intensity.
 It introduced a disparate conceptualisation of human morality, not a lifestyle I would adopt, but one I could appreciate nonetheless.
 Now, at the age of 21, Stone Bridge Press’ new translation, retitled A Shameful Life, brings with it a new opportunity to relive an influential text from my life.
 I was able to explore the same feelings, albeit with a newfound frustration.

 In a series of diary entries, Dazai uses his protagonist, Ōba Yōzō, to explore the life of a confused child, and the awkward bloom of adulthood.
 His negative, and ultimately self destructive notions of humanity set Yōzō down a path of toxicity, built around one thought cultivated since childhood; I am disqualified from the human race.
 Not that he particularly minds, as his alienation from humanity allows him to see the inherent selfishness and artificial qualities they possess.
 In an ironic twist, as Yōzō steps out into a world filled with beings he doesn’t understand, his rash disregard for his life leaves him just as inauthentic.